CS361-S25/ca-assignment-EmRuoyu/README.md

 # Acknowledge

 The program is inspired by Conway's ame of Life by John Horton Conway in 1970.
-In the profess, I referenced class materials and Labs developed by Professor Anya Vostinar for CS361 Artificial Life and Digital Evolution(Spring 2025).
+In the process, I referenced class materials and Labs developed by Professor Anya Vostinar for CS361 Artificial Life and Digital Evolution(Spring 2025).